 - S-1, Personnel Officer/Adjutant (Captain).
 The S-1 serves as the BC's principal assistant concerning administrative duties and all personnel matters regarding cadets; keeps chronological files of all printed and digital matter and duty rosters; and responsible for accurate accounting of cadets at formations including drill, physical education, and intramurals.
 The S-1 provides the battalion with potential courses of action regarding weather, security notices, fire teams, transportation, etc. - S-2, Security Officer (Captain).
 The S-2 serves as the BC's principle assistant in security matters and coordinates directly with the Commandant's staff for guard details, fire marshal duties, and security programs within the Corps of Cadets.
-The S-2 assists in vehicle control, is responsible for weekly fire extinguisher checks, and for the maintenance of current fire evacuations/fire drill program in coordination with the Superintendent of Buildings and Grounds.
-The S-2 is also responsible for updating the Guard Detail Handbook. - S-3, Operations and Training Officer (Major).
+The S-2 assists in vehicle control, is responsible for weekly fire extinguisher checks, and for the maintenance of current fire evacuations/fire drill program in coordination with the Deputy Commandant of Cadets.
+The S-2 is also responsible for coordinating and publishing the weekly BDO/CDO roster, approves changes to the BDO/CDO roster, and provides the weekend TAC Officer with copies of current Penalty Hours (PH) and Study hall (SH) hours on Wednesdays and Fridays NLT 1200. - S-3, Operations and Training Officer (Major).
 The S-3 is the BC's principle assistant for drill, operations, and training matters.
 The S-3 keeps the battalion informed regarding ceremonies and/or other military events, prepares drill schedules and other military memoranda weekly, assists with marking Givhan Parade Field for parades and practices, and is responsible for posting company guides at parades, reviews, and rehearsals.
 The S-3 coordinates with the Company XOs (or training officer if designated) to assist in S-3 activities within the battalion.
 The S-3 is the Test Control Officer responsible for administering Cadet Regulations tests and providing results to the BC. - S-4, Supply Officer (Captain).
 The S-4 serves as the BC's principal assistant in planning matters relating to supply, transportation, barracks, cleanliness, maintenance, movement, services, and miscellaneous logistical support.
 The S-4 prepares logistical plans and appropriate portions of published orders and plans, and keeps necessary items in supply to be issued as needed.
 This includes providing the Commandant a monthly status report of gaming equipment in the QM. - S-5, Protocol and Special Events Officer (Captain).
 The S-5 serves as the principal staff assistant to the BC in planning matters related to cadet activities and public relations.
-The S-5 works under the supervision of the Directors of Alumni Affairs and Development; is responsible for photographic requirements and publicity; and serves to introduce guest speakers at appropriate Corps functions. - Assistant S-5 (Staff Sergeant).
+The S-5 works under the supervision of the school's Public Information Officer and Media Specialist; is responsible for photographic and video requirements and publicity; and serves as the MC for all parades and other Corps functions. - Assistant S-5 (Staff Sergeant).
 The Assistant S-5 assists in all matters directed by the S-5, but primarily serves as the battalion photographer/videographer.